Evaluating Large Language Models for Line-Level Vulnerability Localization: Experimental Setup

 \subsection{Implementation}

 For the paradigm of prompting, we make GPT-3.5 as the reference and set the input limit of all LLMs to 4,096.
-When receiving responses, we set the token limit to 128 since it covers a majority of cases.
-To make all the LLMs comparable when fine-tuning, we set the token number to 512, which is the minimum length limit among them.
+When receiving responses, we set the token limit to 128.
+These settings cover 97.25\% to 100\% of the samples in the two datasets, making them optimal.
+To fully evaluate the capabilities of all LLMs, we set the input length to the maximum allowed by each model or by our available GPU resource.
 Likewise, for improving discriminative fine-tuning, we set the window size and the step size to 512 and 256 respectively.
-For generative fine-tuning, the output token limit is 256.
+For generative fine-tuning, the output token limit is 256 (100\% coverage).
+For example, since CodeGen and CodeLlama support longer context, we also include their optimal setting.
+For CodeGen-6B, we set the maximum input length to 2,048 tokens, which is the longest it supports.
+For CodeLlama-7B, we set the maximum input length to 1,792 tokens, the longest supported by our GPU.
 We fine-tune all LLMs for 10 epochs, with the batch size of 8, which can achieve a good converge of these LLMs.
 The learning rate is \(5 \times 10^{-5}\) using the AdamW optimizer \cite{adamw}.
-We adopt the LoRA technique \cite{lora} for an efficient fine-tuning of billion-level CodeGen and CodeLlama.
-When applying LoRA, the Lora attention dimension is set to 12, the alpha parameter for scaling is 32, and the dropout probability for Lora layers is 0.1.
+We adopt the LoRA technique \cite{lora} for an efficient fine-tuning of billion-level LLMs such as CodeGen and CodeLlama.
+The configuration of the rank $r=16$ and scaling factor $\alpha=32$ follows widely adopted practice in prior work on instruction tuning, as it offers an effective balance between adaptation capacity and computational efficiency.
+Our preliminary experiments indicated that increasing $\alpha$ beyond 32 yielded negligible F1 gains ($<0.3$) while raising GPU memory usage, whereas reducing $\alpha$ led to performance degradation due to underfitting.
+Based on these results, we selected $\alpha=32$ with $r=16$ as the most practical setting for our task.

 All the experiments were conducted on an Ubuntu 20.04 server with one AMD EPYC 7763 64-Core Processor, 256GB RAM, and one A100 GPU with 80GB memory.